 That does not mean every material in a 1950s house contains asbestos.
 Plenty do not.
 But the era is old enough, and the use was widespread enough, that renovation work in a 1950s house should account for the possibility before demolition starts.

 The assumption that catches people off guard is this: a previous remodel does not mean the problem was removed.
-A kitchen may have newer flooring over older vinyl tile.
+A 1950s kitchen remodel may have newer flooring over older vinyl tile.
 A bathroom may have modern finishes over old adhesive.
 A basement may still have original pipe wrap even if the upstairs looks completely updated.
 Previous owners renovated around it, not through it.

 Where asbestos may hide in a 1950s house